jlstack/CS3535/InquiryReports/InquiryReport1.md

 Programming Collective Intelligence is a book on processing data using Python.
 It has multiple chapters on different clustering algorithms that I would like to implement for this project.
 The two specific algorithms I would like to work with are [Hierarchical Clustering] and [K-Means Clustering].
 This resource helps me answer question 1.

-### 2. Mini-abstract and relevance of [CLUSTERING BEAT-CHROMA PATTERNS IN A LARGE MUSIC DATABASE]
+### 2. Mini-abstract and relevance of [The Beatles Genome Project: Cluster Analysis and Visualization of Popular Music]

 In this research paper, Douglas J. Mason applies [Hierarchical Clustering] " to show statistical phenomena occuring in a corpus of popular songs written by the Beatles."
 This is similar to what I want to be able to do.
 I just want to do it according to indivual beats across multiple genres and artists.